Robust Least Squares Problems with Binary Uncertain Data

-A matrix $ C $ is column-orthogonal if and only if it is both acute and obtuse, a special case previously studied in~\cite{chen2024min}.
+A matrix $ C $ is column-orthogonal if and only if it is both acute and obtuse.
 It is worth noting that these geometric characterizations of $ C $ lead to the supermodularity or submodularity of $ \Theta(x, \cdot) $.

 \begin{definition} A function $ h: \{0, 1\}^n \to \mathbb{R} $ is called \emph{submodular} if for any $ y , y' \in \{0,1\}^n $ with $y \le y'$ and any index $ i \in [n] \setminus \operatorname{supp}(y') $, it holds that